Gurgaon

+Gurgaon's economic growth started in the 1970s when Maruti Suzuki India Limited established a manufacturing plant and gathered pace after General Electric established its business outsourcing operations known as Genpact in the city in collaboration with real-estate firm DLF.
+New Gurgaon, Manesar and Sohna serve as adjoining manufacturing and upcoming real estate hubs for Gurgaon.
+Despite rapid economic and population growth, Gurgaon continues to battle issues like high air pollution.
+It also has a flood problem due to the limited drainage capacity and geographic location as with other South Asian as well as South East Asian cities.
+Gurgaon is infamous for prostitution, erotic spas, sex tourism and high-end escorts in areas like MG Road and Sector 29.

-Gurgaon is India's second largest information technology hub and third largest financial and banking hub.
-Gurgaon is also home to India's largest medical tourism industry.
+Gurgaon is India's second largest information technology (IT) hub, largest civil aviation hub, largest hospitality hub and second largest management consulting hub.
+Gurgaon is famous in India for nightlife as it houses multiple high number of high-quality pubs, nightclubs, bars, liquor shops hence called The Cocktail Capital of India.
+Gurgaon is also home to one of India's largest medical tourism and luxury tourism industries.
 Despite being India's 56th largest city in terms of population, Gurgaon is the 8th largest city in the country in terms of total wealth.
-Gurgaon serves as the headquarters of many of India's largest companies, is home to thousands of startup companies and has local offices for more than 250 Fortune 500 companies.
+It serves as the headquarters of many of India's largest companies, is home to thousands of startup companies and has local offices for more than 250 Fortune 500 companies.
 It accounts for almost 70% of the total annual economic investments in Haryana state, which has helped it become a leading hub for high-tech industry in northern India.
 Gurgaon is categorised as very high on the Human Development Index, with an HDI of 0.889 (2017).

-Gurgaon's economic growth started in the 1970s when Maruti Suzuki India Limited established a manufacturing plant and gathered pace after General Electric established its business outsourcing operations in the city in collaboration with real-estate firm DLF.
-New Gurgaon, Manesar and Sohna serve as adjoining manufacturing and upcoming real estate hubs for Gurgaon.
-Despite rapid economic and population growth, Gurgaon continues to battle socio-economic issues, such as high-income inequality and high air pollution.
-It also has a flood problem due to the limited drainage capacity.